joomla-update-org/joomla-update.org/README.md

 It's okay if you don't trust this update server.
 You can always download the original updates from Github: https://github.com/joomla/joomla-cms/releases.

-If you are unsure or you do not know how to manage the update of your site, please, contact the qualified specialist to avoid fatal crashes and other possible unpleasant situations related to the site update.
+If you are not sure, or you do not know how to manage the update of your site, please, contact a qualified technician for help in order to avoid fatal crashes and other possible unpleasant situations associated with updating the site.

 ### RU